ubccr/xdmod-supremm/docs/supremm-compute-prometheus.md

 **These instructions only apply to resources that will use Prometheus software.
-Configuration instructions for PCP can be found [here](supremm-compute-pcp.html).**
+Configuration instructions for PCP are [here](supremm-compute-pcp.html).**

 This section gives example configuration settings for Prometheus running on the compute nodes of an HPC cluster.
 These configuration